Common Causes of Infertility: Adenomyosis, Age, and Other Factors

 Male Infertility

 There can be several causes of infertility in men.
 A physical blockage can prevent sperm from leaving the testes, traveling through the reproductive organs, and fertilizing an egg.
 Male infertility can also involve problems with sperm quality and count; men with a low sperm count, or a high percentage of non-motile or abnormally-shaped sperm, are less likely to conceive.
-Several male fertility treatments are available to treat male factor infertility, including sperm aspiration and IVF.
+Several fertility treatments are available to treat male factor infertility, including sperm aspiration and IVF.
 Meet with one of our specialists to discuss your possible infertility causes.

 Miscarriage